 - 5. Lodge your application 'package' at Service Tasmania and pay the application fee - Please Note: You will receive an email from the Commission advising that your application has been received and will be considered within the 28 day maximum period.
-It is not necessary to contact the Department for this period of time - 7.
+It is not necessary to contact the Department of State Growth (here on in, known as 'the Department') for this period of time - 7.
 If your application 'package' does not contain all the required information you will be advised by letter, including what you need to do before it can be considered.
 The 28 day period does not start until the Commission has received all the information it requires